telerik/kendo-ui-core/docs/web/tabstrip/how-to/expand-height.md

           }
         }
       });

+      tabStripElement.parent().attr("id", "tabstrip-parent");

       var tabStrip = tabStripElement.data("kendoTabStrip");

       var expandContentDivs = function(divs) {
         divs.height(tabStripElement.innerHeight() - tabStripElement.children(".k-tabstrip-items").outerHeight() - 16);
+          // 16px are substracted to compensate for content div vertical paddings and borders
+          // This amount can be calculated instead of hard-coded, if needed.
       }
-      // 16px are substracted to compensate for content div vertical paddings and borders

-      tabStripElement.parent().attr("id", "tabstrip-parent");

       resizeAll();